dawidLubcz/10x-project/README.md

 - AI-powered flashcard generation (up to 100 characters of input text)
 - Manual flashcard creation and management
 - User authentication system
-- Integration with existing spaced repetition algorithm

 ### Limitations
 - Polish language only for generated flashcards
 - Flashcard format: question and answer only
-- Maximum 100 characters for input text
+- Maximum 1000 characters for input text
-- Maximum 1000 characters per flashcard
+- Maximum 10000 characters per flashcard
 - Data stored in Supabase (user accounts and flashcards)

 ## Testing